-If you’re a stay-at-home mom looking for a job or just some extra income, welcome!
+If you’re a mom looking for a job you can do from home or just some extra income, welcome!
 You’re absolutely in the right place.
-This guide includes a step-by-step process to earning extra income—from identifying extra income opportunities all the way through building your network of support.
+This guide includes a step-by-step process to earning extra income with the perfect stay-at-home mom job—from identifying extra income opportunities all the way through building your network of support.

 We’ll walk you through thpese steps, chapter by chapter, to help you visualize your opportunities so you can learn about stay-at-home-mom jobs and find the best one for you and your family.
 Let’s get started!

 Whether you’re looking for a full-time job, a part-time opportunity, or a chance to earn a little extra to help make ends meet, one of the best options for women is finding a “mom job.”
 Regardless of your motivations, the first step toward getting a stay-at-home mom job is exploring what’s available.
 It can be an intimidating prospect, but once you know what’s out there, you can figure out what’s best for you.